0% Finance Available

 Fluoride Varnishes

-We can apply fluoride varnish to the surface of the teeth to strengthen enamel and help protect young teeth from decay.
-This quick, painless treatment is usually given to children over three, as an additional form of protection alongside regular brushing.
+Fluoride varnish can be applied to the teeth to reinforce enamel and help shield young teeth from cavities.
+This quick and painless procedure is typically recommended by the child dentist for kids over the age of three, serving as an extra layer of protection alongside regular brushing.

 5* reputation